What Can You Sub For Baking Soda

 The Impact on Modern Baking

 Baking soda has profoundly impacted modern baking.
 It allows for quick breads, cookies, and cakes to be made without the long fermentation times required by yeast.
 This convenience has made baking a popular activity for home cooks and professional bakers alike.
-Furthermore, baking soda's versatility extends beyond leavening; it can be used to tenderize meats, neutralize odors, and even clean household surfaces.
+On top of that, baking soda's versatility extends beyond leavening; it can be used to tenderize meats, neutralize odors, and even clean household surfaces.

 Comprehensive Overview of Baking Soda Substitutes